WernerKr/davisconsoleapi/README.md

 Right now, the driver records all the information from the Davis Console API2, whereas the

-current data are each 300 sec (5 min) updated
+current data are each 300 sec (5 min) or what set in weewx.conf updated

-and the health data in current packet health data are each 900 sec (15 min) updated so 2 times repeated
+and the health data in current packet health data are each 900 sec (15 min) updated so 2 times or more repeated
 ```
 From DAVIS API2
 Example bar data: